Dasun-Git-2003/Dasun-Git-2003/README.md

 # 💫 About Me

-🎓 Information Technology Undergraduate specializing in **Data Science**
+🎓 Information Technology Undergraduate specializing in **Artificial Intelligence**

 🤖 Passionate about **Artificial Intelligence**, **Machine Learning**, and **Software Development**